cbpark/ptc-cluster/docs/job-scheduler.md

 espresso*       up      20:00      1-2                10      0/21/0/21      0/952/0/952
 ```

-The name of the partition shown in the above is `espresso`, which is up and running. `*` means that it is the default partition.
+The name of the partition shown in the above is `espresso`, which is up and running. `*` denotes that it is the default partition.
 The `espresso` partition will be used if you do not specify a partition to use.
 The job time limit (`TIMELIMIT`) is set to be 20 minutes.
 Jobs running beyond the time limit will be automatically killed.
 A job submitted to the `espresso` partition can use two nodes at most (`JOB_SIZE`), and the maximum number of CPUs per node (`MAX_CPUS_PER_NODE`) is 10.
 Thus, the job in the `espresso` partition can use concurrently up to 2 * 10 = 20 CPUs.
 The last two fields in the above show the number of nodes by a state in the format "allocated/idle/other/total" (A/I/O/T) and the number of CPUs in the same format.

 Another useful command is `scontrol show partition`.